jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 ![First Guess](templates_memory_bender_meme.jpg)

 ???
 When I see the compiler running out of RAM, I can just blame templates without even looking.
 Not much else can so easily run a compiler into the ground.
-But before I do that, let me go voer some background.
+But before I do that, let me go over some background.

 ---
 name: Background